ashiklom/pecan.book/users_guide/advanced_users_guide/sda.documentation.md

 ## This function is housed within: **/pecan/modules/assim.sequential/R**

 ### **sda.enkf.R**
 This is the main ensemble Kalman filter and generalized filter code.
 Originally, this was just ensemble Kalman filter code.
-Mike Dietze and Ann Raiho added a generalized filter to avoid filter divergence.
+Mike Dietze and Ann Raiho added a generalized ensemble filter to avoid filter divergence.

 The main parts of the function are: